fusionpbx/fusionpbx-docs/source/advanced/upgrade.rst

 Many updates in code from 4.0 to 4.2

-*  Applications > Conference Controls and Conference Profiles have their own tables and data loaded from conference.conf
-*  Applications > Music on hold now stores meta data about music files in the database.
-*  Bootstrap Menu.
-Menu adjusts to screen size and device types.
-*  Highly customizable theme options.
-*  Uses freeswitch IVR now.
-*  Check http://github.com/fusionpbx/fusionpbx for more details.

 1. Update code from the GUI.
 Advanced > Upgrade page (Only check this box then click execute)

 ::

- *Note* If you get a red bar error at the top when trying to upgrade you will need SSH access to the install and run these commands.
+ [Note] If you get a red bar error at the top when trying to upgrade you will need SSH access to the install and run these commands.

 ::